 DOMAIN OF AUTHORITY & ELIGIBILTIY FOR LICENSURE/REGISTRATION

 You must abide by NABNE policies regarding examination (i.e., eligibility requirements, and examination and re-examination policies).
 You must abide by jurisdiction policies regarding licensure/registration.
-Successful completion of the NPLEX examination process does not guarantee eligibility to become licensed/registered as a naturopathic physician/doctor in every jurisdiction.
+Successful completion of the NPLEX examination process does not guarantee that you will be eligible to become licensed/registered as a naturopathic physician/doctor.

-The NPLEX Examinations are international examinations and you are expected to have the general knowledge required to practice in all jurisdictions within the U.S. and Canada.
-This may mean that you are required to have knowledge over and above the scope of practice in one particular jurisdiction.
-In all jurisdictions that regulate licensure/registration of naturopathic physicians/doctors (with the exception of Ontario), you are required to take and pass both the NPLEX Part I – Biomedical Science and Part II – Core Clinical Science Examination.
-In addition, to be eligible for licensure in some jurisdictions, you may be required to take and pass the NPLEX Part II – Clinical Elective Examinations in Acupuncture (AEE), Elective Pharmacology (EPE), Minor Surgery (MSE), and/or Parenteral Medicine (PMEE).
+The NPLEX are international examinations and you are expected to have the general knowledge required to practice in all jurisdictions within the US and Canada.
+This may mean that you are required to have knowledge over and above the scope of practice in any particular jurisdiction.
+In jurisdictions that regulate the licensure/registration of naturopathic physicians/doctors (with the exception of Ontario), you are required to pass both the NPLEX Part I – Biomedical Science (BSE) and the Part II – Core Clinical Science Examination (CCSE).
+In addition, to be eligible for licensure in some jurisdictions, you may be required to also pass NPLEX Part II – Clinical Elective Examinations in Acupuncture (AEE), Elective Pharmacology (EPE), Minor Surgery (MSE), and/or Parenteral Medicine (PMEE).

 Jurisdictional requirements are subject to change.
-NABNE cannot guarantee that the information on this page is accurate.
-You should check with the regulatory authority in the jurisdiction in which you plan to practice regarding jurisdiction-specific policies and to confirm which NPLEX Examinations are required for eligibility to become licensed/registered as a naturopathic physician.
+NABNE cannot guarantee that the information in the State and Provincial Requirements Table is accurate.
+You should check with the regulatory authority in the jurisdiction in which you plan to practice regarding jurisdiction-specific policies and to confirm which NPLEX examinations are required for eligibility to become licensed/registered as a naturopathic physician/doctor.